Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 How the OAuth Flow Works

-Claude Connector OAuth is standard OAuth 2.0 authorization code flow with user consent.
-Claude handles the browser redirect and token management.
-You configure the OAuth application at your identity provider.
+Claude Connector OAuth follows the OAuth 2.1 authorization code flow with PKCE and user consent.
+Claude handles the browser redirect, token management, and token refresh.
+You configure the OAuth application at your identity provider and host the discovery documents on your MCP server.

 The flow works like this: